OpenScriptsOfficial/OpenScriptsOfficial/README.md

 ```

 <br>
 I have been into programming since I was 16.
 My first language was Python and I am still into it.
-I am also learning C++, Kotlin, Dart (Flutter), Arduino and C# for Unity.
+I am also learning C++, Kotlin, Arduino and C# for Unity.
 I will be posting my projects here in the public domain and anyone can view them.
 I also run my YouTube channel, so you can follow me there too 😎.

 <p align="left"></p>